PCRuniversum/PCRedux/paper/paper.md

 Data having a sigmoid ('S'-shaped) curves are found in many experiments.
 An example are amplification curve data from quantitative Polyerase Chain Reactions (qPCR).
 The qPCR is an indispensable method in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
-There are numerous software packages for the analysis of qPCR data were published [@pabinger_survey_2014, @rodiger_r_2015].
+There are numerous software packages for the analysis of qPCR data were published [@pabinger_survey_2014,
+@rodiger_r_2015].
 These software packages provide complex pipelines and a rich sets of criteria to process qPCR data adequately.
-This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@ruijter_evaluation_2013, @rodiger_chippcr:_2015, @spiess_impact_2015,
+This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@rodiger_chippcr:_2015, @spiess_impact_2015,
-@ruijter_removal_2015, @rodiger_enabling_2017, @mallona_chainy:_nodate].
+@rodiger_enabling_2017, @mallona_chainy:_nodate].

 The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on amplification curve data.
+The data sets originate form qPCRs, which were created and rated by human experts.
 Amplification curves have characteristics, which can be used for the classification.
-The features from amplification curves can be extract by the `pcrfit_helper` function.
 Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 feautures.
-They can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007, @Ritz2008,
+This can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
-@Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
+@Ritz2008, @Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
 @rodiger_chippcr:_2015].
+The features from amplification curves can be extract by the `pcrfit_helper` function. `pcrfit_parallel` is a wrapper for numerous functions, which are performed in parallel.
+Since this function provides a complex set of features we included the visualization function `visdat_pcrfit_parallel`, which is based on the `vis_dat` function by
+@Tierney2017.
+In addition, the following function were developed:

 - `autocorrelation_test` performs an autocorrelation analysis on qPCR data,
 - `decision_modus` finds the most frequent rating by a human,